react-cosmos/react-cosmos/DEBT.md

 1. Gradually move all Flow types to `index.js.flow` files tied to specific packages.
 2. Create script that generates a public `.js.flow` file from source files that aren't published to npm.

+> Some thoughts and experiments on generating Flow lib defs: https://github.com/skidding/gen-flow-libdefs

 PS.
 Include TypeScript in the solution.

 ## Unstable (and undocumented) package APIs